-EBacc is a Government measure that indicates school performance in terms of the breadth and perceived quality of subject qualifications taken by individuals i.e. % pupils taking GCSEs in Sciences, modern foreign languages and humanities subjects (see below).
+EBacc - indicates school performance in terms of the breadth and perceived quality of subject qualifications taken by individuals i.e. % pupils taking GCSEs in Sciences, modern foreign languages and humanities subjects (see below).

 We expect all high ability pupils (including all other pupils with a flair and commitment to these subjects) to take the Spanish GCSE as well Geography and/or History to maintain breadth and hence greater choice in further education.
-All three Sciences are mandatory for all pupils (see page 26).
+All three Sciences are mandatory for all pupils as part of Combined or Triple Science.

 Progress 8 is the Government's measure of pupils' academic achievements in schools.
 Maths and English each carrying double weighting.
 Whilst all subjects we offer are eligible for the Progress 8 measure, pupils are also obliged to have a balanced portfolio in order to fulfil Progress 8 criteria.
-Pupils must therefore select both Basket 2 and Basket 3 subjects when making their 3 Option choices (see page 5).
+Pupils must therefore select both Basket 2 and Basket 3 subjects when making their 3 Option choices.